yash-tatvic/amplitude-dev-center/docs/session-replay/sdks/standalone.md

 ## Session Replay storage

 Session Replay doesn't set cookies on the user's browser.
 Instead, it relies on a browser storage option called [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 This option enables continuous replay collection during a session in which the user navigates browser tabs or closes and reopens a tab.
-The plugin cleans up the data it stores in IndexedDB and shouldn't impact the user's disk space.
+The SDK cleans up the data it stores in IndexedDB and shouldn't impact the user's disk space.

 ## Known limitations

 Keep the following limitations in mind as you implement Session Replay:

+- Session Replay doesn't stitch together replays from a single user across multiple projects.
+For example:

+    - You instrument your marketing site and web application as separate Amplitude projects with Session Replay enabled in each.
+    - A known user begins on the marketing site, and logs in to the web application.
+    - Amplitude captures both sessions.
+    - The replay for each session is available for view in the host project.

 - The User Sessions chart doesn't show session replays if your organization uses a custom session definition.
 - Session Replay can't capture the following HTML elements: